godotengine/godot-website/collections/_article/godot-foundation-update-sep-2024.md

 The Foundation (meaning the Board of Directors and the people hired by the Foundation) does not determine the priorities of the project in a top-down way.
 In other words, the Foundation does not dictate to individual volunteers what they should work on.
-Instead it influences the project implicitly by making hiring decisions and hiring people for specific tasks that aren’t being done by the community.
+Instead, it influences the project implicitly by making hiring decisions and hiring people for specific tasks that aren’t being done by the community.

 Ultimately, it is the Godot community that deserves the most credit for the growth and development of Godot.
 While we